Brazil's busiest week for IPOs in years marked by mixed fortunes

-Rent-a-car company Movida Participações SA and medical laboratory Instituto Hermes Pardini SA launched their IPOs despite pressure for lower prices.
-But tough market conditions led Movida's rival Unidas SA to scrap its own listing on Friday.
+Rent-a-car Movida Participações SA and medical laboratory Instituto Hermes Pardini SA concluded their IPOs despite pressure for lower prices.
+Movida's rival Unidas SA, however, halted its IPO plans on Friday, four people directly involved in the deals said.

-Aside from overlapping IPOs between the rental car rivals, the pricing of a large 4.1 billion real ($1.32 billion) follow-on offering by CCR SA (CCRO3.SA), Brazil's No. 1 toll road operator, might have hampered demand for the IPOs, four people familiar with the deals said.
+Aside from overlapping IPOs between the rental car rivals, the pricing of a large 4.1 billion reais ($1.3 billion) follow-on offering by CCR SA, Brazil's largest toll road operator, might have hampered demand for the offerings, the sources said.

+This week was the busiest for domestic equity offerings since April 2013, when three large listings were priced.

+Investors stung by a string of deals in recent years that failed to deliver promised returns have become cautious about IPOs in Brazil.

-Extending the current wave of offerings hinges on President Michel Temer's ability to push ahead with ambitious reforms to lower the country's risk perception, bankers said.
+Extending the current wave of offerings and providing cheaper funding for companies hinges on President Michel Temer's ability to push ahead with ambitious reforms to lower the country's risk perception, bankers said.

 "This week showed we are still in a buyers' market and investors still feel more comfortable taking existing risk than new one," said one of the people, who asked for anonymity to speak about the transactions.